Skip to main content

 I must advise witnesses of a notice on privilege.
 I wish to advise witnesses who are physically present or who give evidence from within the parliamentary precincts that they are protected, pursuant to both the Constitution and statute, by absolute privilege.
 Witnesses are reminded of the long-standing parliamentary practice that they should not criticise or make charges against any person or entity by name or in such a way as to make him, her or it identifiable, or otherwise engage in speech that might be regarded as damaging to the good name of the person or entity.
 Therefore, if witnesses' statements are potentially defamatory to an identifiable person or entity, they will be directed to discontinue their remarks.
 It is imperative that they comply with all such directions.
 There is no need to tell them this.
 They all know it.
 They could recite this notice backwards.

 Members are reminded of the long-standing parliamentary practice to the effect that they should not comment on, criticise or make charges against a person outside the House, or any official by name or in such a way as to make him or her identifiable.
 I remind members who are attending remotely of the constitutional requirements that members must be physically present within the confines of the place in which Parliament has chosen to sit, namely, Leinster House.
-I invite Mr. Gary Murphy, who is very welcome to the meeting, to make his opening remarks.
+I invite Professor Gary Murphy, who is very welcome to the meeting, to make his opening remarks.

 Professor Gary Murphy

 I thank the Vice Chairman and his colleagues for their kind invitation to appear before the committee.
 I will not read my statement, which I forwarded to the committee earlier in the week.
 I would make one or two fundamental points.
 As far back as 2006, I was commissioned along with one of my colleagues, Dr. Raj Chari, to investigate the possibility of the Irish State putting in place regulations on lobbying, which over a decade later led to the Regulation of Lobbying Act under the last of the Fine Gael-Labour Governments.
 The implementation of that Act was seismic with respect to what it was trying to do, which was to make sure the architecture around probity in public life was strengthened.
-If we take that alongside the Ombudsman legislation and the Freedom of Information Act, the Regulation of Lobbying Act 2015, which covers pretty much the whole spectrum, it was a signal step forward for the Irish State, as I said in my statement.
+If we take that alongside the Ombudsman legislation and the Freedom of Information Act, the Regulation of Lobbying Act 2015, which covers pretty much the whole spectrum, was a signal step forward for the Irish State, as I said in my statement.

 It was worth mentioning that because we have had two general elections since that Act was implemented.
-Many of the members of this committee of this committee would have changed since 2015.
+Many of the members of this committee would have changed since 2015.
 We in the Irish State find ourselves part of a much wider arsenal of democracies, which have lobbying regulations.
 When I started out it was only the United States, Canada, the European Parliament and Germany, which had regulations, some of which were basically not worth the paper they were written on.
 The 2015 Act made a substantial difference to public life in Ireland, but it is not perfect.
 The regulator will speak later about difficulties she has had.
 I am of the view, as I said in my statement, that the 2020 supplemental Act, should be enacted in its entirety.
-I do not see any plausible reason for the State to resist the recommendations put forward by Deputy Pearse Doherty and Mairéad Farrell.
+I do not see any plausible reason for the State to resist the recommendations put forward by Deputies Pearse Doherty and Mairéad Farrell.
 More openness, accountability and transparency are better.
 As I said in my statement, the Irish State for too long operated covertly and in secrecy.
 It did not need to tell its citizens what it was doing in their names.
 I do not have to go through the examples and I deliberately did not do that in my statement.
 We know of public policy decisions taken in private which have spectacularly backfired on this State.
 I wrote a phrase the regulator uses on her website, namely, lobbying is about the public knowing "who is lobbying whom about what".
 That goes to the heart of it.
 This new Bill is important in that it strengthens the legislation with its additions in terms of that principle.

 Regarding the cooling-off period which is a fundamental part of the Bill, I heard Deputy Doherty when he first mooted the idea of this new Bill speaking of extending that period from one year to two years.
 It was supposed to be two years in the Regulation of Lobbying Bill, but when the Bill became an Act, that period was reduced to one year.
 Internationally, two years is the minimum.